Aigrefeuille-d'Aunis: Twinning

 Since 1985, the town of Aigrefeuille d'Aunis has been twinned with Velden, a town of the district of Landshut in Bavaria, Germany, located 60 km north-east of Munich.

 This pairing originated from the captivity of an inhabitant of the town during the Second World War, Paul Métais.

 Population and urbanization

 Population

 One of the streets in central Aigrefeuille d'Aunis with the city hall on the right and the central square in the background.

 Aigrefeuille-d'Aunis is an urban commune which is part of the functional urban area of La Rochelle.
 It is a small city that has seen a dramatic increase in population since the end of the Second World War when its population more than doubled between 1946 and 2007.
 The inhabitants are known as Aigrefeuillais or Aigrefeuillaises in French.

 In 1946 the population at 1278 was at its lowest ever recorded level.
 In 1975 the population exceeded 2,000 for the first time ever.
 At the next census in 1982, it reached 2,843 which is when INSEE officially classified it as an urban commune.
-Since then, it has increased beyond 3,000 inhabitants in 1999 and growth continues.
+Since then, it has increased beyond 4,000 inhabitants in 2017 and growth continues.

-Age distribution

-The population of the town is younger than the departmental average.